-where $g(s.p-v_0(p))$ is the path from the start-point of our operator to the base-point of $p$.
-Note that, depending on the orientation of our operator, instead of postmultiplying by $g(s.p-v_0(p))^{-1} \rhd e^{-1}$ we may need to pre-multiply by $g(s.p-v_0(p))^{-1} \rhd e$.
-Because of the key part that the start-point plays in this more complicated action, the start-point vertex may be excited by the ribbon operator.
-This results from the fact that the vertex transform at the start-point does not commute with the ribbon operator when $\rhd$ is non-trivial, because the vertex transform affects the path element $g(s.p-v_0(p))$.
+where $g(s.p(r)-v_0(p))$ is the path element from the start-point of our operator to the base-point of $p$ and the plaquette is aligned with the ribbon if the circulation of the plaquette can be obtained from the local direction of the ribbon by using the right-hand rule.
+The path from the start-point to the base-point of the plaquette can be deformed over a fake-flat region without affecting the action of the operator, so its precise position is not usually important.
+However, the start-point itself is important and the vertex term there may be excited by the ribbon operator.
+This is because the vertex transform affects the path element $g(s.p(r)-v_0(p))$ and so does not commute with the ribbon operator in general.
 While we leave a more detailed discussion and proof of this for Ref. \cite{HuxfordPaper3}, we can understand this somewhat intuitively using the geometric interpretation discussed in Section \ref{Section_Properties_From_Gauge_Theory}.
 The blob excitations correspond to non-trivial 2-fluxes, and these 2-fluxes must be defined with respect to a base-point, which is the start-point of the ribbon operator.
 Moving this base-point induces a $g \: \rhd$ action on the label of the 2-flux.
 Then, because applying a vertex transform at a vertex is analogous to parallel transport of that vertex (see Section \ref{Section_HLGT}), the vertex transform also has a similar $g \: \rhd$ action on the label of the 2-flux produced by the ribbon operator.